Along with other apex predators such as wolves and lions, bears are one of the most popular animals to get a tattoo of.

 A baby bear tattoo is all about a bear’s softer side.

-This is a popular tattoo for parents, especially women who consider themselves “mamma bear.”
+The bear cub tattoo is a popular choice for parents, especially women who consider themselves “mamma bear.”

-For outdoor enthusiasts, a bear is the ultimate symbol of being out in the wilderness.
+For outdoor enthusiasts, a forest bear tattoo is the ultimate symbol of being out in the wilderness.

 Roaring Bear Tattoos